gloryanislase/adventureworks-excel-sales-analysis/README.md

 An Excel-based **sales analytics and dashboarding project** using the Adventure Works dataset to analyze revenue, profitability, product performance, customer contribution, and time-based trends.
 The project demonstrates practical **Advanced Excel skills** through formula-driven analysis, lookup and ranking functions, helper tables, dynamic KPI calculations, and interactive dashboard design.
 The goal is to transform transactional data into concise business insights using Microsoft Excel.

+---

+## 📌 About This Project
+**Objective**
+Build an end-to-end Excel sales dashboard that's functionally on par with a Power BI dashboard — complete with a relational data model, DAX calculations, and multi-page navigation — to show that Excel can be a serious BI tool, not just a static spreadsheet.

+**Methodology**
+Raw AdventureWorksDW data was cleaned with **Power Query** (one query per table), loaded into the **Data Model (Power Pivot)**, and connected in a **star schema** (`FactInternetSales` as the fact table, with 5 dimension tables around it).
+Every core metric is computed as a **DAX measure** (not a static column) so it recalculates automatically with the active slicer selection.
+Visuals are built from a combination of **PivotTable + PivotChart + Slicer**, restyled to resemble a modern dashboard layout.
+Cross-dashboard navigation and the Clear Filter button run on a **VBA macro** that resets every `SlicerCache`.

+---

 ## 📸 Dashboard Preview

 ### Time Series Dashboard